Following are the main parts of a cell:

 - Cell membrane facilitates exchange of materials between cell and external environment.

-Cell Wall: Cell wall is present in plant cells and in bacteria.
+Cell wall is present in plant cells and in bacteria.
 Cell wall in plants is made up of cellulose.
 Cell wall gives additional strength and protection to plant cells.

 - Nucleus controls the function of a cell.